bluestore: full osd will not start. _do_alloc_write failed to reserve 0x10000, etc.

 I hope I've given enough info and I'm sorry to bother you if this bug is already known.

-#1 Updated by Sage Weil about 2 months ago
+#1 Updated by Sage Weil almost 6 years ago

 - Assignee set to Sage Weil